Foivos-Stamopoulos/MyCryptoApp/README.md

 This sample contains three screens: a splash screen, a list of cryptos and a detail page for each crypto.

+The app consumes [Coinpaprika API](https://api.coinpaprika.com/) to fetch the list of cryptos and the crypto details.

+The list of cryptos is saved in Room local database.

 ## Architecture